Karien’s Creative Cache

 Don’t be upset if you get rejections.
-At first it bothered me a lot. but its part of our illustration world.
-You get use to it and sometimes you see the funny side of it and will laugh out loud when you get them.
+At first, it bothered me a lot. but it’s part of our illustration world.
+You get used to it and sometimes you see the funny side of it and will laugh out loud when you get them.

 In the end, it’s worth it and you’ll be a happy illustrator living your dream.
 If you need help, I’m always there.